Aldo and Jeanne Scaglione Prize for a Translation of a Scholarly Study of Literature

 Open to Members and Nonmembers of the Association

-The Committee on Honors and Awards of the Modern Language Association invites translators and publishers to compete for the eleventh Aldo and Jeanne Scaglione Prize for a Translation of a Scholarly Study of Literature.
+The Committee on Honors and Awards of the Modern Language Association invites translators and publishers to compete for the twelfth Aldo and Jeanne Scaglione Prize for a Translation of a Scholarly Study of Literature.
 The prize, established by the Aldo and Jeanne Scaglione Endowment Fund, is awarded each odd-numbered year for an outstanding translation into English of a book-length work of literary history, literary criticism, philology, or literary theory.
-In the competition of 2015, the committee solicits submissions of translations of scholarly studies of literature.
-Translations published in 2013 or 2014 are eligible to compete.
+In the competition of 2017, the committee solicits submissions of translations of scholarly studies of literature.
+Translations published in 2015 or 2016 are eligible to compete.
 Translators need not be members of the association.
-The prize, which consists of a cash award and a certificate, will be presented to the winning translator at the association's annual convention in January 2016.
+The prize, which consists of a cash award and a certificate, will be presented to the winning translator at the association's annual convention in January 2018.

-To enter a book into the competition, authors or publishers should send four copies and a letter identifying the work to the Scaglione Prize for a Translation of a Scholarly Study of Literature, Modern Language Association, 26 Broadway, 3rd floor, New York, NY 10004-1789.
+To enter a book into the competition, authors or publishers should send four copies and a letter identifying the work to the Scaglione Prize for a Translation of a Scholarly Study of Literature, Modern Language Association, 85 Broad Street, suite 500, New York, NY 10004-2434.
 In the case of a born-digital publication, send the relevant media or URL and a letter identifying the work to email@example.com

 The MLA also offers each year a prize honoring an outstanding translation into English of a book-length literary work.
 The Aldo and Jeanne Scaglione Prize for a Translation of a Literary Work is presented in even-numbered years, and the Lois Roth Award for a Translation of a Literary Work is given in odd-numbered years.
 Translations published in the calendar year preceding the year of the award are eligible to compete.